 Monday, April 5 – Sunday, April 11

-Free the Science moves beyond the old restrictive publishing paradigm of pay to publish, pay to read.
-Today, ECS authors can choose to publish their work as open access at no cost through programs including ECS institutional membership benefits, and affiliation with an ECS Plus member institution.
-Since the Society began offering open access as a publishing option in 2014, over 35 percent of all ECS journal content has been published as open access—and 47 percent of articles published in 2020 were open access.
+ECS’s support for open access has impacted Society publishing significantly.
+Since ECS began offering open access as a publishing option in 2014, over 35 percent of all journal content has been published as open access—and 47 percent of articles published in 2020 were open access.

 The Society’s two peer-reviewed journals, the Journal of The Electrochemical Society and the ECS Journal of Solid State Science and Technology, promote open access publishing.
 Authors whose work is chosen for publication in these journals may select to publish their article as part of the Author Choice Open Access program.
 This means that their article is freely available online to anyone who wishes to see it.
 The reader neither has to pay for it directly, nor belong to an institution that subscribes to the journal in which it appears.